 What is a Bachelor of Business?

 Have you ever wondered What can I do with a business degree?
 Or heard of an MBA but wondered what is a Bachelor of Business?
-We can help you answer these questions and understand why Deakin's Bachelor of Business degree is your gateway to a rewarding career in management, marketing or finance.
+We can help you answer these questions and understand why Deakin's Bachelor of Business degree is your gateway to a rewarding career in marketing, business or project management, human resources, entrepreneurship or starting your own business.

 A Bachelor of Business is your introduction to the field.
-It's the degree that prepares you for success in variety of business careers.
+It's the degree that prepares you for success in variety of business careers by developing your ability to manage projects, lead people and grow enterprises.

 Why should I study business at Deakin?